 FiltersMany room air purifiers use filters to trap particles in the air.
 This strategy, which includes advanced HEPA filters, is extremely effective for removing large particles, such pollen or pet dander, but may struggle with extremely small particles, depending on the filter efficiency.

 However, a filter alone does not kill germs and mold spores quickly, it traps them and they die on their own.
-A combination of a True HEPA filter and UV light works as the filter catches particles and gives the light enough time to completely sterilize and kill the harmful particles.
+A combination of a real HEPA filter and UV light works as the filter catches particles and gives the light enough time to completely sterilize and kill the harmful particles.
 Just a UV light on its own is not as efficient because the particles need to be captured in the air purifier for the UV light exposure to have enough time to succeed in effectively killing the harmful particles.

 Activated CarbonThis is an advanced type of filter that uses highly-porous charcoal to trap gases like odors or smoke.
 Because of all the pores, activated charcoal has a massive surface space, which can be utilized to hold large amounts of gases.
 While a key technology in smoke removal, it does not sanitize or destroy germs or other living organisms.
-It is typically used in combination with a True HEPA filter.
+It is typically used in combination with a HEPA filter.

 Electrostatic PrecipitatorsThis type of purification is used extensively to clean industrial fumes, steam, and gas before it is released into the atmosphere.
 Essentially, it creates static cling which traps particles, but the process creates a small by-product of ozone, which is harmful to health, making contained UV-C light a safer alternative.

 Ozone GeneratorsOzone generators are used to “shock” a room with ozone, a harmful substance that must be used with extreme caution.
 While ozone generators can be used for mold remediation and odor removal, they should generally be used only by trained professionals operating under meticulous safety procedures.
-Once again, UV air purifiers and True HEPA air purifiers are better for regular in-home use.
+Once again, UV air purifiers and HEPA air purifiers are better for regular in-home use.

 Air Filters with UV-C Technology

 Finn HEPA UV Air Purifier: Oransi’s UV Air CleanerWith the assistance of an internal UV-C light, the Finn HEPA UV air purifier eliminates 98% of airborne allergens and particles.
-Not only does it use UV technology, it has two-stages of air filtration that helps remove contaminants from the air including its True HEPA filter.
+Not only does it use UV technology, it has two-stages of air filtration that helps remove contaminants from the air including its real HEPA filter.

 It can destroy mold and pollen, as well as many of the biological pollutants in your home air.
 It is extremely effective for bedrooms and small offices, but it is particularly useful at keeping down mold from small basements.